BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/MuscleMaze/index.md

 ## Preparing Microbit ##
-Refer to "Connecting Muscles to Read an EMG Signal" from our [Getting Started with Neuro:Bit Block Programming](../../Block) page to learn how to record an EMG signal from the arm.
-You will need two Neuro:Bits, one connected to each the left and right arm.
+Refer to "Connecting Muscles to Read an EMG Signal" from our [Getting Started with neuro:bit Block Programming](../../Block) page to learn how to record an EMG signal from the arm.
+You will need two neuro:bits, one connected to each the left and right arm.

-Connect the two servo motors from Muscle Maze to each Neuro:Bit.
-See the [The Neuro:Bit](../../) Hardware Overview page for more information on how to connect servos.
+Connect the two servo motors from Muscle Maze to each neuro:bit.
+See the [The neuro:bit](../../) Hardware Overview page for more information on how to connect servos.

-## Programing the Micro:Bit for the Muscle Maze ##
+## Programing the micro:bit for the Muscle Maze ##

-To program the Micro:Bit, you can choose from two options: Muscle Maze - "Beginner" and Muscle Maze - "Advanced."
+To program the micro:bit, you can choose from two options: Muscle Maze - "Beginner" and Muscle Maze - "Advanced."

 The first option is good for general use cases.
 The second option is more complex but is more flexible with individual differences in EMG signals.